SJECollins/ci-pp1-hoggy-hospital/README.md

 ### Index Page

-The first page comprises four sections that introduce the user to the organisation, provide information about work of the organisation, and features a video accompanied by a call to action and an invitation to explore the website further.
+The first page comprises four sections that introduce the user to the organisation, provide information about the work of the organisation, and features a video accompanied by a call to action and an invitation to explore the website further by way of inline links in the accompanying text.

 #### Hero Image - index.html
-- The hero section contains a large hero image of a hedgehog overlaid by the title of the website and organisation.
+- The hero section contains a large image of a hedgehog overlaid by the title of the website and organisation.
 - The title features an ease-in transition when the page loads to draw the users eye.
 - The section contains a call-to-action contact button below the title.
 Although the contact page is easily visible on the navigation bar, the button being immediately displayed in the header means the user can find contact information quickly.
 The button is styled in a dark red colour taken from the hero image itself with text in white.
 On hover, the button's colour scheme is inverted.